-My name is Janus Boye and I’m the founder of J. Boye, a company I started at home in 2003 and have since built to a global company with activities in Europe and North America.
-We focus on connecting digital leaders to learn from each other and create superior results in a friendly down-to-earth way.
+My name is Janus Boye.
+I’ve worked at the intersection of networking, innovation and digital leadership since 1998.
+I’ve focused on connecting leaders to learn from each other and create superior results in a friendly down-to-earth way.
 It has never been boring.

-When organisations like Alfa Laval, Nordea, Red Bull, United Nations, World Health Organization need help moving their digital presence to the next level, they’ve turned to the J. Boye community for peer-to-peer consulting.
-We don’t write lengthy reports, but rather focus on delivering unique insights and asking good questions based on our experience and network.
+When organisations like Alfa Laval, Nordea, Red Bull, United Nations and the World Health Organization need help moving their digital presence to the next level, they’ve turned to me for peer-to-peer consulting.
+I don’t write lengthy reports, but rather focus on delivering unique insights and asking good questions based on my experience and extensive network.

 T-Systems in Germany interviewed me on enterprise messaging and quoted me in their whitepaper on the topic.
 See Enterprise messaging – an integrated part of work

 Alain Veuve from Switzerland recently talked to me about what it is we do at J. Boye.
 Read more in this interview in German: Peer-to-peer: Beratung der Zukunft?